 QUESTION: Where can I recycle my CFLs?

 If you cannot find a recycling option, residents may place CFLs in their household garbage.
-The U.S. Environmental Protection Agency recommends that the bulb(s) be placed and sealed in a plastic bag before disposing of in the trash.
+The U.S. Environmental Protection Agency (EPA) recommends that the bulb(s) be placed and sealed in a plastic bag before disposing of in the trash.
 The EPA provides more information on CFLs, proper disposal and steps to take when a CFL breaks here.

 QUESTION: What can I compost at home?
 How do I do it?